 What is Penetration Testing?

-In a nutshell, penetration testing is a method of detecting mobile application vulnerabilities and fixing them to prevent hackers from exploiting them.
+In a nutshell, penetration testing for mobile applications is a method of detecting vulnerabilities and fixing them to prevent hackers from exploiting them.

-Now that you know what penetration testing is let's uncover some misconceptions about it.
+Now that you know what app penetration testing is let's uncover some misconceptions about it.

 5 Misconceptions about Penetration Testing for Mobile Apps Debunked